VERSO-UVM/ORCA/future_of_orca.md

 ### 1. Problem discovery and stakeholder translation

-Before anyone writes a line of code, you will spend at least two weeks doing intake work with the partner.
+Before anyone writes a line of code, you will spend at least two weeks doing intake work with the partner after a week of learning how to work with external stakeholders and what are specific project needs, stakeholders and project background.
 That means interviewing agency staff about their actual workflows.
 Observing how people use (or don't use) existing tools.
 Mapping the gap between what someone asks for and what they actually need — those are almost never the same thing.

 This is the work AI cannot do.
 An LLM can generate code from a spec.
 It cannot sit across from a VCGI analyst and figure out that the real problem isn't the dashboard they're requesting — it's that three departments are maintaining duplicate datasets and nobody owns the reconciliation process.
 That diagnostic work requires you to be present, curious, and willing to ask questions that feel obvious.

 This is operationally hard, our partners have very limited capabilities for us to take their time, and it puts additional strain on how many projects we can take on.
 I am not sure how to solve this best and I am open to suggestions

-**You will produce:** stakeholder interview notes, workflow maps, a problem framing document, and a requirements summary that the partner reviews and signs off on before you move forward.
+**You will produce:** stakeholder interview notes, workflow maps, a problem framing document, and a requirements specification that the partner reviews and signs off on before you move forward.

 ### 2. Architecture and design decisions